Course studied: BSc Investment and Financial Risk Management

 What was your time at university like?

 My university experience was extremely diverse and multifaceted.
-Cass throws you into a very challenging environment from the very beginning, that is why the largest part of my time was devoted to my studies.
-What I particularly liked about my programme, and Cass programmes in general, is their focused and specialised nature.
+The Business School (formerly Cass) throws you into a very challenging environment from the very beginning, that is why the largest part of my time was devoted to my studies.
+What I particularly liked about my programme, and the Business School programmes in general, is their focused and specialised nature.
 You are given opportunity to choose modules that appeal to you but are also relevant to your degree area.

-However, university is not only about studying – I tried to make the most of various extracurricular activities and career opportunities that Cass had to offer.
+However, university is not only about studying – I tried to make the most of various extracurricular activities and career opportunities that the Business School had to offer.

 In my first year, I started to attend numerous career events that eventually helped me decide what I wanted to do as a career and land a summer internship.